Updated 29 Jun 2026

 One of the biggest mistakes people make is assuming that all flat-pack furniture takes roughly the same amount of time to assemble.

-There is actually a psychological explanation for why people underestimate furniture assembly.
+There's actually a psychological explanation for why people underestimate furniture assembly.

 The idea sounds amazing, and it most often is.